DIDSR/ShapeCheck/README.md

 Synthetic data provides a promising solution to address data scarcity for training machine learning models; however, adopting it without proper quality assessments may introduce artifacts, distortions, and unrealistic features that compromise model performance and clinical utility.
 This work introduces a novel knowledge-based method for detecting network-induced shape artifacts in synthetic images.
 The method can detect anatomically unrealistic images irrespective of the generative model used and provides interpretability through its knowledge-based design.
 We demonstrate the effectiveness of the method for identifying network-induced shape artifacts using two synthetic mammography datasets.
 A reader study further confirmed that images identified by the method as likely containing network-induced artifacts were also flagged by human readers.
 This method is a step forward in the responsible use of synthetic data by ensuring that synthetic images adhere to realistic anatomical and shape constraints.

 # Tool Reference
-* RST Reference Number: RST25AIxx.xx
-* Date of Publication: xx/xx/2025
-* Recommended Citation: U.S. Food and Drug Administration.
-(2025).
-ShapeCheck: Shape Anomaly Detection in Mammogram Images (RST25AIxx.xx).
-Placeholder for CDRH RST URL.
+Deshpande, R., Thompson, Y.L.E., and Zamzmi, G. (2025).
+ShapeCheck: Feature extraction tool to identify anomalies in synthetic images. https://github.com/DIDSR/ShapeCheck/

 # Disclaimer
 ## About the Catalog of Regulatory Science Tools